zyedidia/aslp/README.md

     make testlexer.native asli pdf doc
 ```

+If you get a lot of linker errors involving Z3, double-check that you installed
+the right version.

 ### Using ASL lexer

 This displays a list of tokens in an ASL file including the indent